Nafiza Azad: The Candle and the Flame (2019)

-The Candle and the Flame is Azad’s debut novel.
-It was first published on March 1, 2019 by Scholastic Press, an imprint of Scholastic Inc.
+The Candle and the Flame is Azad's debut novel.
+It was first published on March 1, 2019, by Scholastic Press, an imprint of Scholastic Inc.

 The novel is set in the fictional Silk Road city of Noor, in which humans and Djinn- supernatural spirits from Islamic folklore- live side by side.
-Its plot follows a young woman named Fatima, who is one of the sole survivors of a massacre that wiped out the city’s original population, and who becomes entangled in the conflict between its human inhabitants, the Ifrit (a class of Djinn) and evil spirits known as the Shayateen.
+Its plot follows a young woman named Fatima, who is one of the sole survivors of a massacre that wiped out the city's original population, and who becomes entangled in the conflict between its human inhabitants, the Ifrit (a class of Djinn) and evil spirits known as the Shayateen.
 The city is inspired by and contains elements of South Asian and Middle Eastern cultures, with the novel containing words in Arabic, Punjabi, Urdu and Hindi.

-Azad has stated that she wrote The Candle and the Flame as a response to the increasing prevalence of nationalism and anti-immigrant prejudices, and to show readers the value of multiculturalism and diversity.
-She believes that ‘the spirit of diversity and multiculturalism is vital to children’s literature’, because it allows children and young people from a variety of backgrounds to see themselves reflected in the stories that they access, as well as giving them a chance to learn about and relate to groups that they do not belong to.
-In an interview with author Hafsah Faizal, Azad says 'I was very tired of the hostility constantly directed our way, so I decided on a Muslim protagonist'.
-Additionally, she has claimed that the book reflects her feminist beliefs, stating that it 'is mostly about women being women in the most fantastic ways possible', and that through it she hopes to demonstrate to readers 'that women can be strong in various ways without needing to pick up a sword'.

 Reception for the novel was generally favourable.
 Caitlyn Paxson, writing for NPR, praised Azad's capacity for worldbuilding, noting in particular the novel's 'attention to detail and dedication to language'.
-Booklist's Amna Maque, meanwhile, described The Candle and the Flame as a 'splendid debut' with 'immersive writing' and 'an emotionally complex cast'.
-Both critics, however, noted that the novel's pacing was inconsistent, with Paxson writing that 'In particular, the first half takes a while to find its way, with the second picking up speed.'

-Author Rena Barron noted the novel's 'lush, elaborate world-building', stating that it was 'a must-read for people who love fantasy brimming with beautiful writing and mythology'; it was also praised by other authors of Young Adult and genre fiction including Rachel Hartman, Rebecca Lim and Ausma Zehanat Khan.
+Booklist's Author Rena Barron noted the novel's 'lush, elaborate world-building', stating that it was 'a must-read for people who love fantasy brimming with beautiful writing and mythology'; it was also praised by other authors of Young Adult and genre fiction including Rachel Hartman, Rebecca Lim and Ausma Zehanat Khan.